dsouzaPritam/full-stack-stock-management/stocks-management-services/README.md

 This can be used to make direct API calls (emulating client).

 ### Future improvements
 - Server: Add more API's
-    - delete the stock
     - maintain life cycle of stocks
     - filter list of stocks based on status (new / established/ blocked etc.)
 - Create client and server containers
-- Add authorization to access the api's
+- Add JWT authorization to access the api's

 ## Author
 * **Pritam Dsouza** - *Created the REST API to manage stocks in memory database* - dsouza.pritam@gmail.com